TypeRocket/docs/v5/extension-seo.md

 2. Filter - `typerocket_seo_meta` - Used to filter the meta data used for meta tags.
 3. Action - `typerocket_seo_fields` - Used to add custom fields to the general tab of the SEO meta box.
 4. Filter - `typerocket_seo_post_types` - Used to control which post types have the SEO meta box.
 6. Filter - `typerocket_seo_url` - Used to control the URL used for OG.
+7. Filter - `typerocket_view_document_title` - Used to control the document title text.

 ### typerocket_seo_post_types